 Related: How to finally start achieving your goals

-Celebrate all of the wins
+Celebrate all of your wins

 CELEBRATE IT ALLLLL!!